JNU-Tangyin/imagineRTB/README.md

 pip install -r requirements.txt
 ```

 Another more elegant way to reproduce the result, of course, is use conda virtual environment, as widely appreciated.
-Typically by the following command:
+Typically by entering the following command before the above pip installation:

 ```shell
 conda create -n ImagineRTB python=3.9